go-pkgz/routegroup/README.md

 ### Automatic registration of `NotFoundHandler` as catch-all route

 `routegroup` automatically registers a `NotFoundHandler` as a catch-all route, which is invoked when no other route matches the request.
 This handler is wrapped with all the middlewares that are associated with the group.

-This functionality is beneficial for applying middleware to all routes, including those that are unknown.
-It practically enables the use of middlewares that should operate across all routes, such as logging.
+**Why this is important**: This design ensures that middleware runs on ALL requests, not just registered routes.
+This is crucial for:
+- Logging every request for security and debugging
+- Applying security headers to all responses
+- Rate limiting and DDoS protection on invalid routes
+- Collecting metrics on 404 errors
+- Consistent error handling across the application

+Without this catch-all handler, requests to unregistered routes would bypass your middleware stack entirely, potentially creating security vulnerabilities or gaps in your observability.

-In case you want to disable this behavior, you can use the `DisableNotFoundHandler()` function.
+If you need proper 405 Method Not Allowed responses more than universal middleware coverage, you can disable this behavior using the `DisableNotFoundHandler()` function.

 ### HandleFiles helper